-- We must give you our answer within 14 calendar days after we receive your request. - Of the appeals process, where it will be reviewed by an Independent Review Organization.
+• We must give you our answer within 14 calendar days after we receive your request.

+- If we do not meet this deadline, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
 Later in this section, we talk about this review organization and explain what happens at Appeal Level 2. - If our answer is yes to part or all of what you requested, we are also required to make payment to you within 14 calendar days after we receive your request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how you can appeal.